TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 One single CHOP output, of 3 channels of 100 samples each.

 ### .tox file
-Self explenatory.
+Self explanatory.
 See comments of previous sections.

 ### Blueprint, UE dataflow and specifics

 TODO: To be completed w/ details on CHOP datastructure in UE

 Similar to the previous examples with the side arrows, this example is briefly setting a Pulse parameter on the hit event using Set TouchEngine Input.
-The pulse generates new positions withing the TouchEngine / .tox loaded and Unreal Engine reads those values back using Get TouchEngine Output.
+The pulse generates new positions within the TouchEngine / .tox loaded and Unreal Engine reads those values back using Get TouchEngine Output.

 ![TOX](ReadmePictures/06_PulseGenerateRandomPositions_02.png?raw=true "PulseGenerateRandomPositions set Pulse Par from Unreal Engine blueprint.")